adancalderon/computationalArtist/README.md

 Some of the techniques used in this project include:

-Generative adversarial networks (GANs)
+- Generative adversarial networks (GANs)
-Neural style transfer
-Convolutional neural networks (CNNs)
+- Convolutional neural networks (CNNs)
-Recurrent neural networks (RNNs)
+- Recurrent neural networks (RNNs)
-Data visualization
+- Data visualization

 ## Goals
 The main goals of this project are: